 Check out the three different Waves webinars I conducted in conjunction with the book

-Because of my over 35 years of experience in virtually every aspect of music production that bridges the shift from analog to digital as a working musician, composer, engineer, producer, Mitch Gallagher and Bobby Owinski, among others, have called on me to verify the technical accuracy of their work.
+Because my decades of experience in virtually every aspect of music production bridging the shift from analog to digital, as a working musician, composer, engineer, producer, Mitch Gallagher and Bobby Owinski, among others, have called on me to verify the technical accuracy of their work.

 - Mastering Music at Home by Mitch Gallagher